kawsar00/creative-agency/README.md

 * User can see the progress status of his order.
 * A dashboard is available for authenticated admin.
 * Admin can add new services
-* Admin can change order’s status to notify the clients about progress.
+* Admin can change the order’s status to notify the clients about progress.
 * Admin can add a new admin.

 ### Front-end Thechnology :